 Metadata (your keywords, categories, and description) is more important than people think.
 Get lazy here, and your book becomes invisible.

-Step 5: Decide on Pricing and Royalties
+Step 5: Set Pricing and Royalties on Amazon

 Pricing isn’t just numbers…it’s strategy.
 Aim for a price that reflects your book’s value while still tempting readers to hit “buy.”